hanabi/hanabi.github.io/variant-specific/Pink.md

 * For example, in a 3-player game:
   * It is the first turn and nothing is played on the stacks.
   * Alice clues number 1 to Bob, touching a red 1 on slot 1, a pink 3 on slot 2, a pink 2 on slot 3, and a pink 1 on slot 4.
-  * Bob knows that from *Good Touch Principle*, all of his 1's are good, so now he can play all of them from right to left.
+  * Bob knows that from *Good Touch Principle*, all of his 1's are good, so now he can play all of them from oldest to newest.
   * Bob plays the pink 1 from slot 4.
   * On his next turn, Bob plays the pink 2 from slot 3.
 Bob is immediately surprised that this is not a real 1, but he knows that this kind of thing is allowed and that he should continue to play his remaining 1's.
   * On his next turn, Bob plays the pink 3 from slot 2.
 Bob is again surprised that this is not a real 1, but he knows that this kind of thing is allowed and that he should continue to play his final 1.